-The board of directors of the Corporation presently consists of five directors.
-All of the current directors have been directors since the dates indicated below and three of the five will be standing for re-election.
+The Board presently consists of six directors.
+All of the current directors have been directors since the dates indicated below and four of them will be standing for re-election.
 The Corporation is required to have a minimum of three and a maximum of ten directors.
-The board of directors recommends that shareholders vote FOR the election of the five nominees of management listed in the following table.
+The Board recommends that shareholders vote FOR the election of the four nominees of management listed in the following table.